unoplatform/uno.toolkit.ui/doc/controls/TabBarAndTabBarItem.md

 -|-|-
 SelectedIndex|int|Gets or sets the index of the selected `TabBarItem`.
 SelectedItem|object|Gets or sets the selected `TabBarItem`.
+Orientation|Orientation|Gets or sets the dimension by which the `TabBarItem`s are stacked.

 > Note: `TabBar` only supports a single selection mode.